guojiex/expire_cache/README.md

-If you want to implement [SearchDelegate](https://github.com/flutter/flutter/search?q=SearchDelegate&unscoped_q=SearchDelegate) in your app, you will have to cache your search results if you don't want to call your search backend for multiple times on the same query.
+If you want to implement [SearchDelegate](https://github.com/flutter/flutter/search?q=SearchDelegate&unscoped_q=SearchDelegate) in your app, you will have to cache your search results.
+Otherwise your call to search backend might run multiple times for the same query.

 See: